Supporting Hey Girls on their mission to end period poverty

 Hey Girls products were about to launch in two supermarkets: “We had done no real thinking around what that meant for us from a digital marketing point of view,” said Celia.

-After the Edelman Challenge Day, Celia stayed in touch with Fiona McHugh, a Senior Director at the firm who helped Celia turn #PadsForDads from just an idea into a UK-wide campaign to encourage fathers to speak openly with their daughters about periods, complete with a campaign film starring Michael Sheen (a friend of a friend of Celia’s.)
+After the Edelman Challenge Day, Celia stayed in touch with Fiona McHugh, a Senior Director at the firm who helped Celia turn #PadsForDads from just an idea into a UK-wide campaign to encourage fathers to speak openly with their daughters about periods.
+Media Trust and Edelman supported Hey Girls to create a new campaign film starring Michael Sheen, accompanied by a free digital resource for men on menstruation.

 “Fiona was so amazing,” said Celia.
 “She helped to write Michael’s script, she helped come up with the campaign tag line, she put a professional team together who managed the press launch.
 We didn’t have to do anything.
 She made all of that happen.